mainhudo/Object-Oriented-Programming/README.md

     def setName(self, newName) :
       self._name = newName

-  Sometimes we should do error checking like reject a blank name:
+  Sometimes we should do error checking like reject a blank name

 9. Types of reference : Variable merely holds the memory location of an object.
 The object itself is stored elsewhere.
 So Object reference to denote the memory location of an object.
 None Reference: Self Reference, Shared Reference